ABOUT

 It started with two characters.

-These two characters are brought together by a murder/homicide that forces each to face her deepest fears of what this town represents for them.
+These two characters are brought together by a murder/homicide that forces both to face her deepest fears of what this town represents for them.

 What they experience is nothing short of resurrection.